-Risk Governance
+Risk governance

-Role of the board
+Role of the Board

-The board retains overall responsibility for overseeing the maintenance of a system of internal control, which ensures that an effective risk management framework and oversight process operate across the group.
+The board retains overall responsibility for overseeing the maintenance of a system of internal control, to ensure that an effective risk management framework and oversight process operate across the group.
 The risk management framework and associated governance arrangements are designed to ensure a clear organisational structure with distinct, transparent and consistent lines of responsibility and effective processes to identify, manage, monitor and report the risks to which the group is, or may become, exposed.
 On an annual basis, the board reviews the effectiveness of the group's risk management and internal control systems.
+Further details on the board review of risk management and internal controls is provided on pages 128 and 129.